Moist chocolate Coca Cola cake is just like your favorite Cracker Barrel sheet cake and so much tastier than a boxed

-Add the sugar, flour, baking soda, and unsweetened cocoa to a bowl, mix together and set aside.
+Add the sugar, all-purpose flour, baking soda, and unsweetened cocoa to a bowl, mix together and set aside.

 In a saucepan add the butter, vegetable oil, and Coca-Cola.
 Bring to a boil.

 (If you look closely you can see my phone in the reflection!)